 I hope you are excited to get started!
 This week your assignment is to brainstorm the ideas for your game.
 What is it going to be about?
 You will spend a great deal of time researching and working with this topic, so choose something you will really be interested in.

-We are happy to chat with you along the way if you need someone to share with or bounce ideas off of.
-Head to our contact page and pick your favorite social media site to get in touch.
+We are happy to chat with you along the way if you need someone to share with or bounce ideas off of, head to our contact page and pick your favorite social media site to get in touch.
 We would love to hear about your progress and ideas.